 Thassos boasts an ancient agora and theatre, but also some truly amazing beaches where you can swim, before heading back to Kavala.
 Overnight in Kavala.

 Day 6: Kavala, Xanthi, Avdira

-The sixth day promises new and interesting experiences; we will visit the north eastern part of Greece, Xanthi, a place which gave birth to Spartacus and Demokritus.
+The sixth day promises new and interesting experiences; we will visit the northeastern part of Greece, Xanthi, a place that gave birth to Spartacus and Democritus.